shogun-toolbox/shogun/doc/cookbook/source/examples/binary/linear_support_vector_machine.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CBinaryLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`BinaryLabels` as

 .. sgexample:: linear_support_vector_machine.sg:create_features

-In order to run :sgclass:`CLibLinear`, we need to initialize some parameters like :math:`C` and epsilon which is the residual convergence parameter of the solver.
+In order to run :sgclass:`LibLinear`, we need to initialize some parameters like :math:`C` and epsilon which is the residual convergence parameter of the solver.

 .. sgexample:: linear_support_vector_machine.sg:set_parameters

-We create an instance of the :sgclass:`CLibLinear` classifier by passing it regularization coefficient, features and labels.
+We create an instance of the :sgclass:`LibLinear` classifier by passing it regularization coefficient, features and labels.
 We here set the solver type to L2 regularized classification.
-There are many other solver types in :sgclass:`CLibLinear` to choose from.
+There are many other solver types in :sgclass:`LibLinear` to choose from.

 .. sgexample:: linear_support_vector_machine.sg:create_instance

-Then we train and apply it to test data, which here gives :sgclass:`CBinaryLabels`.
+Then we train and apply it to test data, which here gives :sgclass:`BinaryLabels`.

 .. sgexample:: linear_support_vector_machine.sg:train_and_apply